mikkotikkanen/cfn-deploy/README.md

 ## parameters

-Parameters to pass for the CloudFormation template.
-Multiple parameters options are allowed and values are combined in the order they are defined, with values from latter overwriting previous.
+Path to parameters file (.json).
+Multiple parameters options are allowed and values are combined in the order they are defined, with values from latter overwriting previous

-Valid values:

-- Path to .json file
-- String object (`FirstParam:first-param-value,SecondParam:second-param-value`)
-- Plain JavaScript objects (API only)

 Valid .json files:

-- `aws-cli cloudformation` type JSON file:
+- `aws-cli cloudformation` type:

 ```json
 [